 A work in progress selection of study materials for understanding the roots of today’s social, ecological, and economic issues.
 It is in no way comprehensive, but this Final Straw ‘course’ if you will, gets you up to speed on how the human-built world is functioning, why, and how we might create change.

-The following section offers somewhat of a ‘prep-course’ sampling for anyone interested in digging into the Final Straw concept of “Food, Earth, Happiness.”
-These resources will help you get your feet wet in understanding modern day social and ecological issues related to agriculture and consumption, and how the solutions are all very closely associated with the Final Straw core principals.
+A ‘prep-course’ for anyone interested in digging into the concept of “Food, Earth, Happiness.”
+These resources will help you get your feet wet in understanding contemporary social and ecological issues related to the food and agriculture industry.

 The Lowdown on Topsoil: It’s Disappearing — Seattle PI